ProjectJello/ProjectJello/README.md

 # Development

-* `./start-dev.sh`: This script runs a development server on `localhost:8080`.
+* `start-dev.sh`: This script runs a development server on `localhost:8080`.
-* `./build.sh`: This script builds the frontend assets.
+* `build-client.sh`: This script builds the frontend assets.
 You only need to do this if you make changes to frontend assets while not using the development server.
+* `test-client.sh`: This script runs the tests for the client code.

 # Advanced